v-lungu/Recipe-Tracker/README.md

 - I want to be able to see an inventory of all ingredients I have at home
 - I want to be able to edit my home inventory

-### Part 2:
 - I want to be able to save my recipes and stock
 - I want to be able to load my recipes and stock from file

-### Part 4:
-- Task 2: The Recipe class has been designed and tested to be robust
-    - The constructor and addIngredient methods have utilized thrown exceptions
-    - All other methods are internally robust, and can handle not finding searched for items
-- Task 3: The major change I would make to my design is to create an abstract class IngredientList that implements many of the duplicate functions in the Recipe and Stock classes.
-These two classes  share many of the same functions when it comes to adding and modifying a list of ingredients.
-I would also try to split up my GUI file into more manageable chunks.
-The class ended up fairly bloated and I would've liked more organization.